reowst/sdk/FAQ.md

 ## Does Network Next violate Network Neutrality?

 No. Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.

-## Will you ever accept strategic investment from network infrastructure?

-No. Doing so would violate the neutrality of our marketplace.

 ## Can suppliers specify a different price depending on the buyer?